Can You Still Buy Property for Residency in Montenegro?

 There was no announcement.
 No press conference.
 Just a law published in the Official Gazette, effective eight days later, that quietly ended a decade-long experiment in openness.

-From early 2026 onward, if you’re not an EU citizen and you want to live in Montenegro through property ownership, the state has a number in mind: €150,000.
+From January 2026 onward, many third-country nationals seeking temporary residence through property ownership must meet a €150,000 threshold, evidenced by the tax-assessed value used by the authorities rather than simply the agreed purchase price.
 Not market value.
 Not what you negotiated.
-The tax-assessed value recorded by your local municipality — which in practice often runs below market price, making the effective threshold higher than it first appears.
-That’s the baseline, and assuming standard immigration conditions are met, it’s not negotiable.
+The official valuation recorded by your local municipality — which in practice often runs below market price, making the effective threshold higher than it first appears.
+That's the baseline, and assuming standard immigration conditions are met, it's not negotiable.

 For years, Montenegro's residency system functioned less like policy and more like an open door.
 Foreigners — mostly Turkish, Russian, Ukrainian, increasingly American and British — bought cheaply, stayed indefinitely, and paid very little in.
 The system worked because it was barely a system at all.
 You could hold a residence permit on the strength of a €40,000 apartment you visited twice a year.

 But from now on, the calculation changes.
-Non-EU buyers looking at a €90,000 apartment in Herceg Novi or a €120,000 plot near Tivat now face a choice: buy it as an investment, or accept that it won’t confer the right to live here.
-For some, that won’t matter.
+Non-EU buyers looking at a €90,000 apartment in Herceg Novi or a €120,000 property near Tivat now face a choice: buy it as an investment, or accept that it won't confer the right to live here.
+For some, that won't matter.
 For others — especially the growing cohort of remote workers, retirees, and lifestyle migrants who assumed Montenegro would always be the easy option — it changes everything.

-What’s striking is how targeted this is.
-EU, EEA and Swiss citizens are untouched.
-They retain full free-movement rights.
-The €150,000 rule applies only to everyone else.
-It’s not protectionism.
-It’s stratification.
+What's striking is how targeted this is.
+The exemption is tightly drawn, covering EU citizens as well as citizens of Iceland, Liechtenstein, Norway and Switzerland.
+The rule applies only to everyone else — including, notably, UK citizens post-Brexit.
+It's not protectionism.
+It's stratification.

 What's equally striking is that the threshold could have been higher.
 Earlier policy discussions proposed a €200,000 minimum.
 The final law settled lower — a signal that Montenegro wants to filter, not exclude.
 It's setting a floor, not building a wall.